irene-han/cs221project/README.md

 This program is equivalent to process.py, but uses “probable depression” labels instead of “broad depression labels”

 3 This program runs our gbm and DBSCAN algorithms.

-## Data:
-Our data came from the UK BioBank, a private database.
-We made up a fake database of 10 participants for “data_biomarkers_normalized” and ““data_biomarkers_normalized_by_age_v2” using the following command: python3 generate_fake_data.py

-All fake data files contain the prefix: “fake_”